Video-S/LinearAlgebraExprAndEvalParser/README.md

 This tool was invaluable: https://bnfplayground.pauliankline.com/

 Can be used for validating grammars expressed as a Backus-Nauer form.
-Can also generate possible phrases your grammar can express.
+Can also generate possible phrases your language can express.

 Still to be done: Actually make it nice to use, with proper feedback for the user.